coatyio/transaction-network-connector/README.dev.md

 Whenever a version-tagged commit is pushed, a Docker image, a Deployment Bundle, and executables of the TN Connector are automatically build by GitHub Actions.
-Deployment bundle and executables are attached to the created GitHub release.
+Deployment bundle and executables are attached to the created GitHub release as zipped assets.

 The Docker image is pushed to the GitHub Container registry of the `coatyio` organization.
 You can inspect a released image interactively as follows (can't